Blissgig/UWP-WindowsVolume/README.md

 https://www.reddit.com/r/WPDev/comments/4e3086/windows_volume/

-Special thanks to user Sunius for the base code https://www.reddit.com/r/WPDev/comments/4kqzkb/launch_exe_with_parameter_in_uwp/d3jepi7
+Special thanks to user Sunius for creating the base code https://www.reddit.com/r/WPDev/comments/4kqzkb/launch_exe_with_parameter_in_uwp/d3jepi7

 You will also need to set "unsafe" code option in the project.